Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/docs/uInverter_connections.md

 ## DC Voltage Connector
-The `12V` DC supply uses a barrel jack connector with ground-centre as marked on the PCB.
+The `12V` DC supply uses a barrel jack connector with ground-center as marked on the PCB.
 Here is the [link to the datasheet of the connector](https://www.digikey.com/en/products/detail/cui-devices/PJ-037AH/1644547).
 Here is an example of a usable [12V wall-wart connector](https://www.digikey.com/en/products/detail/phihong-usa/PSAA30R-120-R-CNR1/3061648).
 A phoenix connector `J7` is also provided for an alternative 12V supply connection.

 ### Jumper connection